 - First, you need to check out that your chosen schools demand which test.
 If you find a school which accepts both the tests then you can take anyone.
 But if it accepts only one among them, then you need to find out about that, research upon it to clear your doubt through contacting the officials of the school.

-- Secondly, most importantly know yourself in which subject you are best at.
+- Secondly, most importantly know which subject you are best at.
 Appearing for GRE or GMAT which would provide you with more score, so as to help you get admission in international universities easily.
 Know the GRE syllabus and GMAT syllabus.

 - Also, one of the important factors is your strengths so choose accordingly.
 If the school you have chosen accepts both the tests equally, then go for the one which you think you will do best in.